 One of the world’s largest Nazi bunkers has been transformed into a museum in Blåvand about 200 miles from Copenhagen.
-From 1940-45, during World War II, more than 200 bunkers were built along the Danish coast by the Nazi, and at that time the Nazi Germany occupied Denmark.
+From 1940-45, during World War II, more than 200 bunkers were built along the Danish coast by the Nazis, and at that time Nazi Germany occupied Denmark.

 Another exhibition in the Tirpitz Museum is an Amber exhibition - the largest collection of amber in Denmark.

 In the museum, they tell the story about how to find amber on the beach and give some tips you perhaps can use. and show you the nicest examples they have found.
-You can also see Sydney Opera house built of Amber.
+You can also see the Sydney Opera house built by Amber.

 The architect Bjarke Ingels says about the building "The bunker remains the only landmark of a not so distant dark heritage that upon close inspection marks the entrance to a new cultural meeting place."

-To fit into the landscape they have used four main materials as steel, glass, concrete, and wood.
+To fit into the landscape they have used four main materials like steel, glass, concrete, and wood.

 See more: Attractions in South Denmark